zzzprojects/Eval-SQL.NET/README.md

 - String Interpolation
 - Replace xp_cmdshell with DirectoryInfo & FileInfo

-It’s easy to use, flexible, secure and scalable by performing **3-20x faster** than User-Defined Function (UDF).

-You can evaluate an expression **ONE MILLION** times under a second!

 ## Performance & Scalability
 Performance tuning is one of the most important task for a DBA.
 Don’t miss the chance to **dramatically improve query performance** by **300%** for simple expression and by more than **2000%** for complex code over User-Defined Function (UDF) and Table-Valued Function (TVF).